 To date, we have granted options to our non-employee directors (excluding Dr. Adler) who are not affiliated with any person, or group of affiliated persons, who beneficially own more than 5% of our voting securities, or Eligible Directors, in accordance with the following guidelines.
 Upon becoming a board member, each Eligible Director has received an option to purchase 90,000 shares of common stock.
 These options vest monthly over the first year of service such that 50% of the options are vested upon the first anniversary of the director's commencement of service.
 The remaining options vest monthly over the following two years.
 Each Eligible Director has also received an annual option grant to purchase 9,000 shares of common stock for serving on a board committee and an additional option grant to purchase 9,000 shares of common stock for serving as chair of a board committee.
-Option grants in connection with board committee service may not exceed 18,000 shares of common stock per year, regardless of the number of committees served on or chaired.
-All options described in the foregoing shall vest fully upon a change of control.
+Option grants in connection with board committee service may not exceed 18,000 shares of control.
+We intend to grant an option to purchase 108,000 shares of common stock to Mr. Weiss, who recently became a board member and the chairman of the audit committee, on the first trading day of our stock on NASDAQ, at a per share exercise price equal to the closing price of our common stock on NASDAQ.
 Following the closing of this offering, each non-management director shall receive options or other stock awards at the discretion of our board of directors.